North Lebanon city braces for next round of fighting

 "Nobody forgot anything.
 It is calm now but we all ask ourselves: Until when?
 We know this is not the last one."

-Commanders of the rival forces say the fighting is fuelled by politicians channeling money and arms to the two sides, and residents accuse both pro- and anti-Assad forces of stirring up trouble.
+Commanders of the rival forces say the fighting is fuelled by politicians channelling money and arms to the two sides, and residents accuse both pro- and anti-Assad forces of stirring up trouble.

 They say Syria's allies in Lebanon want to create conflict to relieve pressure on Assad by diverting attention, while Assad's opponents hope the fighting could weaken Lebanon's government, which is led by the pro-Assad Shi'ite Hezbollah group and its allies.